Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 You're now ready to write some code.
 An easy way to get started is this example, which searches for the term "Cheese" on Google and then outputs the result page's title to the console.
-You'll start by using the `HtmlUnit Driver`_.
+You'll start by using the `HtmlUnitDriver`_.
 This is a pure Java driver that runs entirely in-memory.
 Because of this, you won't see a new browser window open.